Perry County, Tennessee: Reconstruction and the late 19th century

-20th century
+Early 20th century

 Briefly, in the summer of 1903, Perry County was without a county government.
 That year the state legislature passed an act consolidating the civil districts in the county, and providing for a new special election to be held that would elect new officers.
 Due to an oversight in the writing of the act, the new county officers could not be seated until 30 days after the election.

 By 1910, the population of the county peaked at 8,815.
 It then proceeded to decline to a low of 5,238 individuals in 1970, a number not seen since the census of 1830.
 During the First World War, a Selective Service Board was established in Linden.
 Over 1,500 men registered for the draft, and 254 individuals from Perry County served in the United States military from 1917 to 1919.
 Out of those who served, 10 were wounded and 27 were killed, a nearly 15% casualty rate.

 In 1927, the county decided to renovate and expand the courthouse.
 In January 1928, the building burned as it was undergoing restoration.
-The county government decided to demolish the remains of the old courthouse and construct new, larger building in the Colonial Revival style which was completed that same year.
-Also in 1928, construction started on the first bridge across the Tennessee River in the county, connecting Perry and Decatur counties.
-The bridge, named after World War I Medal of Honor recipient Alvin C. York, was opened on July 5, 1930, as part of a major road building program to provide additional links between Memphis and Nashville.
+The county government decided to demolish the remains of the old courthouse and construct a new, larger building in the Colonial Revival style which was completed that same year.
+Also in 1928, construction started on the first bridge across the Tennessee River in West and Middle Tennessee, connecting Perry and Decatur counties.
+The bridge, named after World War I Medal of Honor recipient Alvin C. York, was opened on July 5, 1930, by Governor Henry Horton as part of a major road building program to provide additional links between Memphis and Nashville.
+The crossing would prove to be extremely popular, and was the fourth highest grossing toll bridge in the state in the month after its opening.
 This bridge was later demolished and replaced by a modern concrete bridge in 1986.
 The construction of the road bridge and completion of the highway reduced demand for rail service in the area, and service to the rail terminal at Perryville was discontinued in 1936.

+By the 1930s, Perry County had acquired a reputation as a hotbed of illicit alcohol production.
+Its isolated nature on the eastern edge of a Federal law enforcement district meant that prohibition officers rarely operated in the area, allowing moonshine operations to run unimpeded.
+Liquor would be distributed to dealers in neighboring Hickman County for sale.

+During the Second World War, Perry County was located in the Tennessee Maneuver Area, though it is unclear to what extent exercises occurred within Perry County, if at all.
+The region was chosen due to its geographic similarity with anticipated combat areas in Western Europe, specifically, the region around the Rhine in Germany.
+Maneuvers began in June 1941 and training was suspended in March 1944 as Operation Overlord approached.